jereklas/fobx/core/docs/controlling-comparisons.md

 ## Combining Shallow Observables with Comparison Functions

-FobX allows you to combine `observable.shallow` with custom equality functions, though it's important to understand how this works.
+FobX allows you to combine `observable.shallow` with custom equality functions for even more control over reactivity.

 ### Understanding `observable.shallow` Behavior

-When using `observable.shallow`, the default behavior uses reference equality for comparing values:
+When using `observable.shallow` annotation, observable collections are created but their items remain non-observable, and reference equality is used by
+default:

 ```typescript
 import { makeObservable, reaction } from "@fobx/core"